freerig/yanoml/README.md

 Tired of not being able to take advantage of the Nix store to play Minecraft?
 Tired of installing Fabric manually, and copying the mod files from the .zip your non-existent friend sent you?
 I got *the* solution for you: *YANOML*.

 This project allows to:
-- run Minecraft Java client and server, vanilla or fabric (more loaders to come, stay tuned)
+- run Minecraft Java client and server, vanilla, Fabric or Quilt (more loaders to come, stay tuned)
 - build and distribute a derivation for it (Minecraft version, mods and libraries are defined at build time while player-specific parameters like username and game dir are managable with a CLI arg given to the derivation)
 - store all the static files like assets, libraries or mods into the Nix store instaid of in the game directory (which is the default behaviour).
 No more `.minecraft/assets` and `.minecraft/mods`!